Making School Lunches Great Again

 I recently came across an article written by Jane Black, titled Revenge of the Lunch Lady, about the lunches offered in public schools.
 The article, originally published in the Huffington Post, highlights a public school cafeteria in a small town and a woman working to improve it in a way that could improve the entire system.

-This exposé, you might call it, on the system responsible for feeding the children of America seems so important that I wanted to summarize it for our reader base.
-Consider it somewhat of an aperitif to the full article.
+This exposé on the system feeding America’s children is important, so I wanted to summarize it for our readers.
+Think of it as an appetizer to the full article.

-This was when Rhonda McCoy stepped in to save Huntington's cafeteria system.
+That’s when Rhonda McCoy stepped in to rescue Huntington's cafeteria system.

-Now Rhonda McCoy, a registered dietician, is introduced onto the scene.
-A key part of the story is that she grew up in one of these poor school districts in rural West Virginia and knows the regional tastes preferences.
+Enter Rhonda McCoy, a registered dietician.
+McCoy grew up in one of these poor school districts in rural West Virginia and knows the local tastes.
+Unlike Oliver, she improved the food quality while adapting it to students' preferences.

-McCoy has also introduced fresh produce grown by the students into the meals.
-The Huntington school nearly doubled the meals served, and more students ate the cafeteria-provided lunches.
+She also introduced fresh produce grown by students into the meals.
+As a result, the Huntington school nearly doubled the number of meals served, and more students ate the cafeteria lunches.

 Jane Black, February 9, 2017 Images by Sam Kaplan.
 "Revenge of the Lunch Lady."
 Food and Environment Reporting Network.
 N.p., 19 Apr.
 2017.
 Web.
 14 June 2017.